GoogleChrome/OriginTrials/ship-as-trial.md

 ## What is the timeline for running a trial and collecting feedback?
 Please see our [overview of the timeline for running a trial and collecting feedback](https://docs.google.com/spreadsheets/d/1QVuhf96PZdnrfUQP4rRMhptkQPJe2K1EmJPuT6iS0a4/edit#gid=0).
 Contact experimentation-dev@chromium.org with any questions.

-## What is the actual process for shipping?
+## What is the actual process to run an origin trial?

-Shipping as an origin trial requires the following:
+Running an origin trial requires the following:
 - Let the origin trials team know about your feature
   - We can help you through this process, and make sure origin trials will meet your needs
-- Make sure your feature is ready to ship ([see above](#is-your-feature-ready-to-ship))
+- Make sure your feature is ready to run an origin trial experiment ([see above](#is-your-feature-ready-to-be-an-origin-trial))
  - Specifically, get Chrome launch approval!
 - Integrate with the origin trials framework ([see below](#how-to-integrate-your-feature-with-the-framework))
 - Send an [Intent to Experiment](http://www.chromium.org/blink#launch-process)
-- Ship the feature in Chrome (i.e. all code landed prior to beta)
+- Land the feature in Chrome prior to beta
 - Publicize the availability of the feature as an origin trial
   - Typically, this would be publishing a prepared blog post
   - The origin trials team will add your feature to the [sign up form](https://bit.ly/OriginTrialSignup), and to the list of [available trials](available-trials.md).